Scalable Verification of Neural Control Barrier Functions Using Linear Bound Propagation: Verification Procedure

 Initially, we partition the input domain \(\statespace\) into a set of simplices \( \{\simplex^1, \ldots, \simplex^q\} \) such that \(\statespace \subseteq \bigcup_{i=1}^q \simplex^i\).
 For each simplex $\simplex^i$, we perform the next steps.
 First, we compute linear upper and lower bounds on \(\NN(x)\) and evaluate these affine bounds at the vertices to obtain the maximal and minimal attainable values of \(\NN(x)\) within that region (denoted as \(\mathcal{B}_{\max}\) and \(\mathcal{B}_{\min}\),~respectively).
 Then, we sequentially check for the satisfiability of the linear surrogate formulae $\phi_{\mathrm{linear}}$ and $\phi_{\mathrm{linear}}^{\mathrm{NEG}}$ defined in~\cref{eq:phi_nonlinear,eq:phi_nonlinear_neg}, as shown in \cref{fig:flowchart}.
 If the verification is inconclusive (i.e., both $\phi_{\mathrm{linear}}$ and $\phi_{\mathrm{linear}}^{\mathrm{NEG}}$ are unsatisfiable), we \emph{split} $\convex^i$ along its longest edge and repeat the verification for both sub-simplices.
 The satisfiability of $\phi_{\mathrm{linear}}$ for \emph{all} simplices proves that $\NN$ is a valid CBF as per \cref{thm:phi_linear}.
 By contrast, the satisfiability of $\phi_{\mathrm{linear}}^{\mathrm{NEG}}$ for \emph{any} simplex proves that $\NN$ is not a valid~CBF.

 \paragraph{Batching simplices} Our approach enables efficient utilization of computational resources by performing LBP on batches of simplices using GPUs.
-In particular, we collect simplices that require evaluation of \(\psi_{\mathrm{invar}}\) into batches and compute the necessary linear bounds on the invariance condition jointly over each batch.
+In particular, we collect simplices that require evaluation of the SAT formula \(\psi_{\mathrm{invar}}\) defined in \cref{eq:psi} into batches and compute the necessary linear bounds on the invariance condition jointly over each batch.
 By further parallelizing verification over simplices, potentially over multiple GPUs, our approach allows for efficient utilization of computational resources to handle more challenging verification tasks involving larger networks.